 By Astrid Graterol on Dec 13, 2019 @ 10:40 AM

 You know that it is important to brush your teeth twice a day to maintain good oral health, but did you also know how important it is to brush your tongue?
-Just like our teeth, the tongue can collect bacteria through the day and if not cleaned every day, oral problems can arise.
-Brushing your tongue might seem like an unnecessary step, but there are actually a few reasons why it’s important.
+Just like our teeth, the tongue can collect bacteria throughout the day and if not cleaned every day, oral problems can arise.
+Brushing your tongue might seem like an unnecessary step, but there are a few reasons why it’s important.

 - Diminished Taste Buds: If you ever found yourself biting into your favorite snack and being disappointed by the dull taste then you might have diminished taste buds.
 By not brushing your tongue, a biofilm of bacteria and old food particles can build up and cover your taste buds, making everything taste dull.

 - Oral Thrush (Yeast Infection): This may come to you as a shock, but you can develop a yeast infection in your mouth by not brushing your tongue.
-With too much bacteria build up, a yeast infection can form, making white patches appear on your tongue.
+With too much bacteria build-up, a yeast infection can form, making white patches appear on your tongue.
 This can be treated with antifungal medications and brushing your tongue regularly.

-- Periodontal Disease: When bacteria builds up on your tongue it transfers to your teeth, causing your gums to become red and inflamed.
+- Periodontal Disease: When bacteria build up on your tongue it transfers to your teeth, causing your gums to become red and inflamed.
 If your gums aren’t treated properly, this inflammation can turn into periodontal disease.
 This disease may lead to serious health risks and if diagnosed, it is important to schedule a periodontal scaling appointment with your dentist.

 - Black Hair Tongue: It’s just as awful as it sounds.
-This occurs when the papillae — the tiny bumps on your tongue — get stained by dark dark foods and drinks, such as, red wine, coffee, or soda.
+This occurs when the papillae — the tiny bumps on your tongue — get stained by dark dark foods and drinks, such as red wine, coffee, or soda.
 If the stains aren’t brushed away, the tongue gets a dark, hair-like appearance.
 This can easily be removed by brushing your tongue and rinsing your mouth with mouthwash.